-When UCSF's Charles Chiu was tapped by the CDC to sequence viral strains from throughout the state, he knew he needed more capacity.
+When UCSF's Charles Chiu was tapped by the CDC to sequence viral strains from throughout California, he knew he needed more capacity.

 With the help of Illumina NextSeq 550 and reagents, Dr. Bedford was able to identify one of the first COVID-19 clusters in the US.